DInnaD/labnotebook/content/lab-notebook/2011-07-06-exact-simulation-by-the-gillespie-algorithm.md

 ---
+categories:
+- ecology
 comments: true
-date: 2011-07-06 18:00:58
+date: 2011-07-06T18:00:58Z
-layout: post
+redirects:
+- /wordpress/archives/2128
+- /archives/2128
 slug: exact-simulation-by-the-gillespie-algorithm
-title: Exact Simulation by the Gillespie Algorithm
-redirects: [/wordpress/archives/2128, /archives/2128]
-categories:
-- ecology
 tags:
 - warning-signals
+title: Exact Simulation by the Gillespie Algorithm
+url: /2011/07/06/exact-simulation-by-the-gillespie-algorithm/
 ---

 The Gillespie algorithm has two parts: (1) determine what event happens, (2) determine when it happens.
 Consider the system of equations